-Drios village is located on south eastern side of Paros.
-It is a small seaside settlement, near Drios beach.
-Its coast is full of restaurants and cafes.
+First of all, Drios village is on the south eastern side of Paros island, before Aspro Chorio village.
+It is a small seaside settlement, near a wonderful beach with a picturesque harbor.

-Piso Livadi is a small modern settlement on the eastern side of Paros.
-There are a lot of trees next to the road, between Piso Livadi and Marpissa which close to it .
+Above all, Piso Livadi is a small modern settlement on the eastern side of Paros.
+There are a lot of trees next to the road, between Piso Livadi and Marpissa village which close to it .
 Actually, it is a small port for fishing and passenger boats.
+Small boats depart from the port on excursions to nearby islands.

-There are also restaurants, cafes alongside the beach.
-It is ideal for families because of its quiet and relaxing place.
+There are also taverns, snack – bar alongside the coast.
+It is ideal for quiet and relaxing time next to the sea .

-As mentioned before , it is close to Marpissa as well as to Logaras , another seaside resort with restaurants at the beach.
+As mentioned before , it is close to Marpissa as well as to Logaras , another beach with restaurants and cafes.

-First of all, Aliki is on the southern side of Paros island.
-Its name comes from the salt pans which are at the entrance of the village.It is built next to the sea , 12,8 km away from Parikia.
+First of all, Aliki village is on the southern side of Paros island.
+Its name comes from the salt pans which are at the entrance of the area.The village is next to the sea , 12,8 km away from Parikia.

 The fishing port is windless and constitutes a shelter for boats and beautiful resort for visitors.
 There are fish taverns next to the sea offering special seafood.